- Our Services

 - Phase 1 “Discover” – This involves a Data Protection Officer (DPO) focused readiness review to discover all current aspects of the personal data (PD) model, Personal Information Management Systems (PIMS), data flow lifecycle, management and protection of data, and to identify any gaps in compliance with the clauses of the Regulation.
 Key outputs are data inventory and data map

 - Phase 2 “Execute” – This involves executing the actions and IT system technology required for gap closure, ensuring sustainable and continuous compliance and management of the data lifecycle.
-May comprise relevant policies, processes, standards, Privacy Impact Assessments (PIAs), data incident management, SARs, regulatory roles/responsibilities (eg DPOs) and training
+May comprise relevant policies, processes, standards, data protection impact assessments, data incident management, SARs, regulatory roles/responsibilities (eg DPOs) and training

-- Phase 3 “Comply” – This involves embedding all aspects of data protection through “privacy by design” governance and full application of the compliance model
+- Phase 3 “Comply” – This involves embedding all aspects of data protection through “data protection by design and default” governance and full application of the compliance model

 - Phase 4 “Act” – This involves organisational checks to ensure PD data management and breach protection is working effectively and to take action where it is not.
 Also to review and implement changes to the compliance model arising from revised guidance or changes to EU GDPR.
 Finally to monitor and act upon new technology/trends that may impact PD and wider data protection.